 Can I Use Frozen Berries?

-I’m not sure, as I’ve only made this recipe with fresh strawberries.
+I’ve only made this recipe with fresh strawberries.
 If using frozen berries, I imagine you’d need to thaw and drain them before adding them to the turnovers.

 - If your strawberries are fresh and in season, you can likely reduce the granulated sugar to 1 tablespoon.